dealingwith/daniel-industries/_posts/2026-01-10-how-to-horribly-end-a-year.md

 ![](/assets/2026/01/xmas.jpg)
 <p class="caption" markdown="1">Christmas in the hospital</p>

-The four days immediately post-op were bad but manageable.
+The first couple of days post-op were bad but manageable.
 I celebrated Christmas from my hospital room via FaceTime.
 I had a session with the occupational therapist to teach me how to move around without putting weight on the leg and got home late on Christmas.

 The week and a half following was hell.
 I don't really have it in me to relive it in writing, but I did manage to complain on Mastodon throughout: